 …I’ve never been a “job creator.”
 I can start a business based on a great idea, and initially hire dozens or hundreds of people.
 But if no one can afford to buy what I have to sell, my business will soon fail and all those jobs will evaporate.

 That’s why I can say with confidence that rich people don’t create jobs, nor do businesses, large or small.
 What does lead to more employment is the feedback loop between customers and businesses.
 And only consumers can set in motion a virtuous cycle that allows companies to survive and thrive and business owners to hire.
 An ordinary middle-class consumer is far more of a job creator than I ever have been or ever will be.

 From the perspective of emergence, this is easy to understand.
 It’s not just “quantum sense” – it’s common sense.

 Say you have some money and a passion for baking.
 So you decide to open a bakery.
-If your cakes and pastries are a hit with your customers, they will come back to buy more and tell their friends about your shop.
+If your cakes and pastries are affordable and a hit with your customers, they will come back to buy more and tell their friends about your shop.
 The end result?
 With more and more customers you prosper – eventually to the point you need help and hire others.

 But what if your customers don’t like your shop?
 What if they think your cakes and pastries taste bad or are over-priced?
 What if your shop is not convenient or they just don’t like you?
 It doesn’t matter how much money you have.
 Unless you make the right changes, your shop is never going to prosper.
 At the least, you won’t be hiring others to help you.
 More likely you’ll be firing any help you have and sooner or later you’ll go out of business.